mouton5000/TuringMachinesEditor/README.md

 ### The machine

 We are going to make a machine which accepts palindromes.
 It works with a 1D infinite tape and two heads.
+In order to simplify the machine, we assume the size of the input word is even.

 Each head is placed at an extremity of the word.
 If the two heads read the same symbol, they delete it by writing a BLANK symbol and move the the next symbol (one head move to the right and the other to the left).
 If the two heads do not read the same symbol, the machine answers NO. If the two heads read a BLANK, the machine return YES.